oehm-smith/sudokureact/README.md

-This is Sudoku written in react.
+This is Sudoku written in reactjs.
 Functionally it will let you pick numbers in an entry and it will solve the puzzle.
 Once complete.

 It is based on `create react app` as described below.